Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 - **Avoiding Flakiness**
   PBT libraries include features to reduce or avoid flaky tests, which can occur due to non-deterministic input generation or test execution.
-Hypothesis provides reproducibility by saving the seeds of failing tests, allowing developers to replay and debug the same scenario.
-ScalaCheck uses deterministic random number generation to ensure consistent test results across runs.
-Kotest offers configuration options to control randomness and ensure that tests produce reliable results.
+  Hypothesis for example contains a database of examples that have caused failures in the past, and it will always run these examples before running randomly generated ones, this ensures that if a test fails, it will always fail until the issue is fixed, this prevents flakiness in tests.
+  Most PBT libraries also provide the ability to set a seed for the random number generator, by reusing the seed of a failing test, you can reproduce the same failing test case, this makes it easier to debug and fix the issue.

 These features of PBT libraries enhance the testing process by ensuring comprehensive input coverage, enabling custom input generation, simplifying debugging with input shrinking, integrating with existing testing frameworks, providing observability into the testing process, and reducing flakiness.